 The way a life settlement works is that the policy owner receives an upfront cash payment in exchange for transferring ownership of the life insurance policy to a life settlement provider (a third party institutional buyer who specializes in purchasing life insurance).
 The buyer then continues to make the annual premium payments, and when the insured passes away, the buyer collects the policy’s death benefit.

 All types of life insurance, Term, Whole and Universal, can be sold to buyers.
-In order to sell your policy, you generally must be at least 65 years old, but often at least 73 years old.
-The exception to this is if you have some sort of health condition.
+In order to sell your policy, you generally must be at least 70 years old, but often at least 73 years old.
+The exception to this is if you have some sort of serious health condition – like late-stage cancer or something of equivalent seriousness.
 In addition to age, your life insurance policy must have a face value of at least $100,000.
 The older you are, the more valuable the policy.
 And the larger the policy, the more valuable the policy is.
 There are some exceptions to these qualifications, but they are handled on a case-by-case basis.

 What should I expect my offer to be?